Scams and fraudsters

-A spate of emails from "Verena Black" claiming to be from FSCS and offering compensation is in circulation.
+A spate of emails from "Verena Black" claiming to be from FSCS and offering compensation is in circulation and has been since autumn 2021.
 Do not respond to them!
 Email us to be safe: email@example.com

 8 June 2021 - Consumers from Saudi Arabia should beware of letters appearing to be from FSCS and offering to release a compensation payment once taxes are paid.
 FSCS does not charge consumers nor require tax payments, deal in foreign currency nor is actively reaching out to Saudi nationals.
 You can contact us to be sure you are dealing with the real FSCS.